 Clinical negligence Tier 2

 2 Temple Gardens continues to be 'a recognised leader in the area of clinical negligence', offering clients 'an excellent calibre of barristers' who 'are organised, proactive, understand the commercial realities, and really look after their clients'.
 Benjamin Browne QC is instructed in the international medical malpractice case Aeden Balwah v Surgi-Med Clinic Ltd, which arises out of alleged negligent treatment at and around the time of birth, leading to severe neurological damage.
 Michael de Navarro QC acted for the defendant trust in the matter of AG v University Hospitals of Leicester NHS Trust, which centred around negligent management of a rare congenital condition, and in which the claimant failed to establish that any breach of duty made a material contribution to the outcome.
-A 'tenacious and effective advocate', Anna Hughes is the leading junior in chambers, while, punching way above his year of call, Luka Krsljanin is a rising star at the clinical negligence Bar.
+A 'tenacious and effective advocate', Anna Hughes is the leading junior in chambers.

 With its 'strong track record of recruiting highly talented individuals at the junior end', the 'consistently excellent' 2 Temple Gardens offers 'an excellent range of barristers at all levels', who have 'their own particular strengths and specialities'.
 These include sports expert Nina Goolamali QC and Marie Louise Kinsler QC, who has particular expertise in multi-jurisdictional matters.
 Kinsler QC is instructed on behalf of the claimant Zambian citizens in the landmark Supreme Court case Lungowe and Others v Vedanta Resources plc, which examines the the jurisdiction of the English court to hear a claim against a UK-domiciled parent company in relation to alleged environmental abuses and personal injury abroad.

 Insurance and reinsurance Tier 3